 Monday May 11: Fifth and Madison Avenue

 During the second half of the 19th century, New York perfected the concept of the department store.
 Today we look at how fashion was showcased and consumed in New York, where department stores were bigger and more glamourous than anywhere else.
-After a lecture about the history of their development, we will visit (and shop in!) some of the most famous – including Saks Fifth Avenue and Bergdorf Goodman.
-This afternoon, we’ll enjoy a sumptuous high tea at the world-famous Russian Tea Room, long an icon of the fashionable elite in New York.
-Later tonight we will catch a performance at Carnegie Hall (B, L).
+After a lecture about their history of, we will visit some of the most famous, including Saks Fifth Avenue and Bergdorf Goodman.
+This afternoon, we’ll enjoy a sumptuous high tea at the world-famous Russian Tea Room, long an icon of the fashionable elite in New York (B, L).

 Tuesday May 12: Chelsea and SoHo

 Today we will visit the smaller and more idiosyncratic retail spaces that began to supplant department stores in the 1960s – boutiques.
 We walk through picturesque Soho, Washington Square Park, Greenwich Village and Chelsea to visit some of the hippest boutiques of today.
-We’ll enjoy lunch at one of the many fine restaurants boasted by Chelsea, and in the afternoon will then walk the famed High Line, with the option to visit the renowned Whitney Gallery later on (B, L).
+We’ll enjoy lunch at one of the many fine restaurants boasted by Chelsea, and in the afternoon will then walk the famed High Line, with the option to visit the renowned Whitney Gallery later on.
+In the evening, we’ll see the critically acclaimed play The Minutes on Broadway (B, L).

 This morning we visit the Costume Institute at The Metropolitan Museum of Art to see the special fashion exhibition launched in the wake of the Met Ball.
 After a break for lunch, we will go on a “Fashion in Art” tour of the museum, which traces this history of costume though a selection of armour, textiles, painting, and decorative arts, with expert guidance and commentary.
 The rest of the day is free to tour the Met’s extensive collections in painting, sculpture, photography, and historic furniture.
-Tonight, we’ll see a Broadway play, carefully selected from the best offerings of the season (B).
+Tonight, we’ll see a performance by the New York City Ballet, showcasing classic works of its founding choreographers (B).

 Thursday May 14: Contemporary Fashion